NOTE: The next Faculty Activity Report will be due in May 2019, covering May 1, 2018 - April 30, 2019.

-Annual Faculty Research/Creative Activity (FAR) Awards have been established to recognize research and creative achievement of Andrews University faculty members.
-Awards are given to each faculty member who submits an annual Faculty Activity Report with scored activities, and range from $50 to $1000, depending upon the number and scoring of the activities reported for the previous year.
+The annual faculty research and creative activity award has been established to recognize research and creative scholarship of Andrews University faculty members.
+Awards are given to each faculty member who submits an annual Faculty Activity Report (FAR) with scored activities.
+FAR awards range from $50 to $1000, depending upon the number and scoring of the activities reported for the previous year.
 Faculty members may choose to receive their award as a (taxable) enhancement to their paycheck, or may use the award as reimbursement for professional development expenses that would otherwise be paid directly by the faculty member.
 Faculty members have up to three years to utilize their award.
-As an encouragement to use this award for professional development expenses, an additional 20% is added to the award when used for reimbursement, increasing the award range to $60 – $1200.

-In order to receive the award as taxable income, email firstname.lastname@example.org with your request.
+To receive the award as taxable income, email firstname.lastname@example.org with your request.
+In order to cover the additional expenses to the University for providing a cash award, the cash award will be reduced by 20%.
 Please allow two to four weeks for the award to appear on your paycheck.